GOOG, GOOGL Investors Have Opportunity to Lead Alphabet Inc. Securities Fraud Lawsuit

 Shareholders with losses exceeding $100,000 are encouraged to contact the firm.

-LOS ANGELES , April 13, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG, GOOGL).
+LOS ANGELES, April 14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Alphabet Inc. ("Alphabet" or the "Company") (NASDAQ: GOOG, GOOGL).

 Class Period: February 4, 2020 – January 23, 2023